Bachelor of Engineering (Honours)/Bachelor of Business (3800)

 - Bachelor of Business, with the Bachelor of Business Major noted on the testamur.

-Students must study seven Engineering Foundation subjects followed by 15 Engineering Core subjects and two Engineering Thesis subjects in one of the following Bachelor of Engineering (Honours) programs.
+Students must study eight Engineering Foundation subjects (80 credit points) followed by 18 Engineering Major Core subjects (200 credit points) in one of the following Bachelor of Engineering (Honours) majors.

 Core Subjects (compulsory 40 credit points)